huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_device_linkage_rule.md

 * `severity` - (Required, String) Specifies the severity level of the alarm.
 The valid values are **warning**, **minor**, **major** and **critical**.

+* `dimension` - (Optional, String) Specifies the dimension of the alarm.
+Combine the alarm name and alarm level to jointly identify an alarm.
+  The valid values are as follows:
+  + **device**: Device dimension
+  + **app**: Resource space dimension.

+  If not specified, default to user dimension.

 * `description` - (Optional, String) Specifies the description of the alarm.
   The value can contain a maximum of `256` characters.